-How to get from Changi Airport to city?
-This question will surely come to your mind shortly after your airline ticket(s) is booked.
+How to get from Changi Airport to the city?
+This question will surely come to your mind shortly after booking your airline ticket(s).

-Changi Airport, which is located at the eastern end of Singapore, is one of the busiest airports in Asia.
-Let’s take a look at all the options available for visitors to travel from the airport to a central location or hotels.
+Changi Airport, located at the eastern end of Singapore, is one of the busiest airports in Asia.
+Let’s take a look at all the options available for visitors to travel from the airport to central locations or hotels.

-And most importantly, our experience about locality is infused into the article so that you can get some pieces of advice from people have been living in Singapore for many years.
+Most importantly, the article is infused with our local experience, offering advice from people who have been living in Singapore for many years.

 See also: Best Ways to Get Around in Singapore